Semion Gurevich

 He gained international recognition through numerous awards, including the International Handel Competition in Göttingen, the Biagio Marini Competition in Neuburg, and the H.I.F.
 Biber Competition.
 Earlier prizes at the Henryk Wieniawski Competition, as well as the David Oistrakh and Shostakovich Competitions, attest to his versatile musical background.

+After studying at the Hanns Eisler School of Music Berlin (Prof. U. Wallin), he specialized in historical performance practice at the Berlin University of the Arts (Prof. I. Huntgeburth) and at the Schola Cantorum Basiliensis (Prof. L. Schayegh).
 He has received important artistic guidance from Rachel Podger, Amandine Beyer, Martyna Pastuszka, as well as Tabea Zimmermann, Maxim Vengerov, Gidon Kremer, and Mstislav Rostropovich.